-You can use this liquid to flavor the upcoming week’s meals, as the base for quick and easy homemade soups or sip on mugs of this hot brew that are guilt-free to enjoy.
+You can utilize this liquid to flavor the upcoming week’s meals, as the base for quick and easy homemade soups or sip on mugs of this hot brew that are guilt-free to enjoy.

 - Throughout the week collect all vegetable trimmings (such as ends from carrots, celery leaves, parsley, leeks, scallions, turnips, mushroom stems, potato peels, onion skins, etc.), toss them in a bag and freeze.

 - Once you have collected 4 cups, throw the lot in a large pot, cover with 16 cups of water, add a couple garlic cloves and any fresh herbs you like, a pinch of salt to bring out the flavor (season more thoroughly later) then bring to a boil and simmer for an hour uncovered.
 Cool then strain.

 - Refrigerate to utilize over the next week (will keep nicely for up to 5 days), or freeze measured amounts (1/2 cup, 1 cup, etc.) in freezer bags with all the air removed and bags flat so you can stack them.
 You can also pour into ice cube trays and freeze, then pop out the cubes and freeze in a bag.

 - Use this as a secret ingredient that will enhance favorite dishes or make easy homemade soups by adding beans, rice or pasta, cubes of leftover ham, shredded turkey or chicken.

 - When cooking rice or couscous, instead of water add this flavored brew.
 This will add a whole new layer of flavor to your dish.